wayfair-incubator/oss-template/README.md

 - [ ] Delete the content of [`CHANGELOG.md`](CHANGELOG.md).
 We encourage you to [keep a changelog](https://keepachangelog.com/en/1.0.0/).
 - [ ] Replace the generic content in this file with the relevant details about your project
 - [ ] Delete this section of the README
+- [ ] Acknowledge that some features like [branch protection rules](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule?source=post_page---------------------------) are only available when the repo is `public`

 ## About The Project